asciphx/ccORM/README.md

 ﻿# ccORM[version 0.6]
-ccORM is the best ORM object relational mapping underlying library, which adopts the most philosophical, classic and minimalist design, low code and modular development, and friendly user experience.
+> ccORM is the best ORM object relational mapping underlying library, which adopts the most philosophical, classic and minimalist design, low code and modular development, and friendly user experience.
-🚀 Support Linux and Windows Platforms(Mac platform does not adapt string type detection temporarily), performance surpasses RTTI and protobuf and is pure static reflection.
+> 🚀 Support Linux and Windows Platforms(Mac platform does not adapt string type detection temporarily), performance surpasses RTTI and protobuf and is pure static reflection.
  ![Benchmark results (not cached)](./test.png)

-## Update description
-> At present, only one primary key can exist in the model layer (exceptions are added)
-> The processing efficiency of date format is improved
-> The select method of querybuilder is optimized
-> Added a part of the color code

 ## Model layer
 ```c++